 Partial Pay period - the total number of hours worked is divided by the number of days worked to obtain a daily average.
 The daily average is multiplied by the number of actual days worked and verified in a seven-consecutive day period.
-The pay period must cover a minimum of one seven consecutive seven-day period.
+The pay period must cover a minimum of one consecutive seven-day period.

-The weekly average is entered into our tracking system for each week of the report month.
+The weekly average is entered into our tracking system for the report month.